Connect with us

 In his second report, he surveyed North Mississippi State Hospital and community mental health centers in the northern part of the state and did not find patients admitted without a serious mental illness diagnosis.

 Bailey said that DMH expects to also see more positive results from people now working as court liaisons who help staff identify community treatment options.
-The department has also grown programs that transitional housing, supported employment and community outreach over the last several years.
+The department has also grown programs that provide transitional housing, supported employment and community outreach over the last several years.

 Recently the agency began fidelity monitoring, or progress monitoring, of its mobile crisis teams, another positive step Hogan recognized.